Europe’s OIP files antitrust complaint against Google focused on apps and Google Play

 This is the second complaint from the OIP, which is listed as a party in the search case against Google (case AT.39740).
 Hoppner said he expects a final decision in that case to come out in Q2 2017.

-In all, Google is facing around 30 cases in Europe over different aspects of its business and complaints that its creating an anticompetitive environment.
+In all, Google is facing around 30 cases in Europe over different aspects of its business and complaints that it’s creating an anticompetitive environment.

 0